Roland Hayes (1887-1977)

-Tenor and composer Roland Hayes was born in Curryville, Georgia, on June 3, 1887.
-His parents, William and Fanny Hayes, were ex-slaves who worked as tenant farmers to raise their seven children.
+Tenor and composer Roland Wiltse Hayes was born in a plantation cabin in Curryville, Georgia, on June 3, 1887.
+His mother, Fanny Hayes, was an ex-slave.
+She and her husband, William, worked as tenant farmers to raise their seven children.
 When William Hayes died from a work-related injury in 1898, Fanny–who Roland called Angel Mo’–moved her family to Chattanooga, Tennessee.

 Because he had to help support his family, young Hayes was only able to complete the fifth grade.
 He worked in an iron foundry, where he was badly injured when a conveyor belt pulled him into the machinery.

 His mother made certain that he attended church regularly.
 Hayes sang in the church choir and with a group he formed called the Silver-Toned Quartet.
-He studied voice with local choral director Arthur Calhoun.
+He studied voice with local choral director Arthur Calhoun, who introduced the young man to great operatic singers of the era, including Enrico Caruso and Nellie Melba.
 During this time, the young man decided that he wanted to make singing a career:

 “I happened upon a new method for making iron sash-weights,” he said, “and that got me a little raise in pay and a little free time.
 At that time I had never heard any real music, although I had had some lessons in rhetoric from a backwoods teacher in Georgia.
 But one day a pianist came to our church in Chattanooga, and I, as a choir member, was asked to sing a solo with him.
 The pianist liked my voice, and he took me in hand and introduced me to phonograph records by Caruso.
 That opened the heavens for me.
 The beauty of what could be done with the voice just overwhelmed me.”1